 I’ve always been a fan of science activities that you can eat.
 One of my favorites is the Oreo Cookie Moon Phases activity.
 It’s almost as if Oreo cookies were made for this lesson, and it’s a great way to learn how to match a moon phase name with a moon phase appearance.

 - An Oreo cookie for each moon phase

 - A Popsicle stick or other tool for scraping the frosting

 - The free PDF (link below) with the moon phases

 What to do:

-Give each student a cookie and have them twist the halves open.
-Hopefully most will the frosting will be on one side or the other.
-They can always transfer frosting if needed.
+After twisting, hopefully most of the frosting will be on one side or the other.
+You can always transfer frosting if needed.

 Use the above image, (or download the PDF below) to show how the moon changes from new moon, to full moon, and back every 28 days.
 Recreate each phase in cookies and frosting, and then snack on the results.
 Science is yummy.